yopito/fedora-epel-pkg/README.md

 ## burp2 packaging status

-At this time of writing (2016-05), burp 2.x software is not provided neither by EPEL yum channel nor Fedora project.
+At this time of writing (2016-05), burp 2.x is not available neither by EPEL yum channel nor Fedora project.
 Here the status of building this software against various distributions:

 * el5, el6, el7 : building/packaging is fine